AlexandreALT/Symfony_TP1/README.md

 symfony server:start
 ```

-Then launch your navigator, type the URL of the site (# Example:
+Then launch your navigator, type the URL of the site (Example: "localhost:8000") and add "/login" at the end to access the login page of the app.